isabella232/dynamic-media-classic.en-1/help/uploading-template-files.md

 # Uploading template files{#uploading-template-files}

-Upload the files you need for your template into the Scene7 Publishing System before you begin building the template.
+Upload the files you need for your template into Dynamic Media Classic before you begin building the template.
 You can build templates from an Adobe® Photoshop® PSD or an image file.
 TIFF and PNG images are recommended because they allow for transparency.

 >[!NOTE]
 >